codec-akash/reel_app/README.md

 - Auto-playing video reels
 - Full-screen image display with cropping to fit device dimensions
 - Smooth transitions between posts
+- Animate text whenever each card comes for the first time.
+- The CTAs on the page should change theme on each card

 ## Technical Specifications